Learn how you can leverage technology and last mile grocery delivery solutions to boost business and improve customer experience.

 So, you know the travel time from one location to the next.
 Which means you can track idle time.

-Planning schedules like this raise the route density for each driver.
+Planning better schedules like this raise the route density for each driver.
 Which means you lower the cost per delivery, as well.

 But you also increase the speed of delivery.
 That grows the rate of fulfilment, so you can easily handle multi-stop routes in dense urban areas.